 4. Ultrapop – The Armed

-Anonymous post-hardcore collective The Armed deliver this raw and intense record that combined flavours of indie, shoegaze, grindcore, electronic and noise.
+Anonymous post-hardcore collective The Armed deliver this raw and intense record that combines flavours of indie, shoegaze, grindcore, electronic and noise.
 It’s utterly cacophonous at points, but also uniquely uplifting.

 3. Daddy’s Home – St Vincent

 St Vincent’s serving of 70s psychedelic sleaze somehow manages to feel excitingly fresh.
 This largely due to the fact that the songwriting is so intricate - each track is woven out of so many instrumental layers.
-The lyrics about parental abandonment and finding acceptance for being childfree also feel very personal and radical.
+The lyrics about parental abandonment and finding acceptance for being childfree also feel very radical and very personal.